-Though I speak with the tongues of men and of angels, but have not love, I have become sounding brass or a clanging cymbal.
-(1 Corinthians 13:1)
+Though I speak with the tongues of men and of angels, but have not love, I have become sounding brass or a clanging cymbal. -1 Corinthians 13:1

 I might have the gift of tongues in such a way that I could speak like the angel Gabriel, but without love, I am just a little jangling bell.
 The gift of speaking is to be exercised in love.
-This is something the "tongues folk" ought to consider very carefully.
 I don't care if you talk in tongues, but how do you talk in tongues?
 Are you doing it in love?
 If your gift of speaking is without love, it has no more value than the sound of a gong or a tinkling bell.
-For this reason we ought to be careful what we say.
+For this reason, we ought to be careful what we say.